trueheart78/trueheart78.com/now.md

 ### 🎞 Recently Watched

+* No Time to Die
+  * Really enjoyed it.
+  * Fitting finale for Craig. 🎬
+  * Leá Seydoux killed it.
+So good!
+  * Ana de Armas' role was a lot of fun. 💃
 * Blade Runner 2049
   * A solid follow-up that was quite enjoyable.
   * Ana de Armas is such a talent. 🤩